gwtboot/microfrontends-example/README.md

 ## Microfrontends Calculator (Standalone)

-Calculator has no UI but it is a simple Calculator which is exported as JavaScript with JsInterop.
+Calculator has no UI.
+It is a simple Calculator which exports JavaScript interface with JsInterop.

 ## Microfrontends Order (Standalone)